nexendrie/menu/docs/index.md

             New Test: Test:new
 ```

 .
 This creates menu with 2 items.
-Format for items is simple: Links's title: Destination.
+Format for items is simple: Text: Destination.
 Currently you can only create links to presenters in your application.

 Then inject the control to your presenter